FinCEN Report 114 FBAR

 How and When to File a Foreign Bank and Financial Account Report

-The IRS released a user guide for the 2022 Tax Season which covers the details of the Foreign Account Tax Compliance Act - FATCA.
-It covers the background of the program as well as a step-by-step guide on registering an online account and filing.
+The IRS released a user guide for the given Tax Season, which covers the details of the Foreign Account Tax Compliance Act - FATCA.
+It covers the program's background and a step-by-step guide on registering an online account and filing.
 See the FATCA Report Form 8966.

 Prepare and e-File non-IRS FinCEN Report 114, Report of Foreign Bank and Financial Accounts - FBAR - through the Financial Crimes Enforcement Network's (FinCEN) BSA E-Filing System.
-When you prepare your 2022 Taxes on eFile.com, your FBAR is not a part of the e-Filed tax return.
+When you prepare your taxes on eFile.com, your FBAR is not a part of the e-Filed tax return.

-It must be filed separately from your Form 1040 by Tax Day, April 18, 2023.
-When you e-File your Foreign Bank and Financial Account Report - see instructions below - you will receive an acknowledgement from FinCEN that it has been submitted to them.
-If you do not file your FBAR by April 18, 2023, you will gain an automatic extension to file it by October 16, 2023.
-This process must be completed if you are a U.S. citizen or resident alien that has a financial interest in or signature authority over at least one overseas financial account and the total value of all foreign financial accounts exceeded over $10,000 at any time during the 2022 Tax Year.
-The IRS requires you to complete and e-File Form 114, Report of Foreign Bank and Financial Accounts (FBAR), through the Financial Crimes Enforcement Network's (FinCEN) BSA E-Filing System.
-Form 114 must be filed or e-Filed separately from your Form 1040 by the Tax Deadline, April 18, 2023.
+It must be filed separately from your Form 1040 by Tax Day on April 15.
+When you e-File your Foreign Bank and Financial Account Report - see instructions below - you will receive an acknowledgment from FinCEN that it has been submitted to them.
+If you do not file your FBAR by April, you will gain an automatic extension to file it by October 15.
+This process must be completed if you are a U.S. citizen or resident alien that has a financial interest in or signature authority over at least one overseas financial account and the total value of all foreign financial accounts exceeded over $10,000 at any time during the given tax year.

-e-File your foreign bank and financial bank report via the link below and find FBAR Information.
+e-File your foreign and financial bank reports via the link below and find FBAR Information.

 e-File Your FBAR Through FinCEN Now!